craigsapp/ATON/README.md

 </center>

+More examples of the ATON syntax can be found on the [ATON website](http://aton.sapp.org).
 ATON Content is converted from a string into a JavaScript object with the `.parse()` method.
 The process can be reversed by using the `.stringify()` method.

-## Usage in Node applications
+## Using in Node applications

 This module can be installed for use in [node](http://nodejs.org) by installing globally with the command: